In Voxelizer we have 4 kinds of support:

 - If you use Solid support, you can assign to it a custom Durability preset by right-clicking on it.
 For example you could print your model with a Strong durability preset and your solid support with a Light one with small infill.
 In this way it will be much easier to remove.

 - Tree: the tree support will generate a tree like structure to sustain your model.
 It is best suited for complicated and fragile models.
 It also usually allows to save material, compared with the other types of support.
-For this kind of support it is better to use a Detailed voxel precision preset, as well as a more detailed layer height and path width setting.
-If you want to use a higher layer height and path with in order to have a faster print, or if your support looks too fragile, you can try to increase the Thickness multiplier parameter.
-In this way you will have thicker branches.
+You can edit the branches thickness in the preset parameters.

 For further tricks on how to use the support, see our tutorial: Advanced support and voxel transformations.